 While fees vary by lender, Discover Home Equity Loans does not have application fees, origination fees, appraisal fees, or cash due at closing.
 Research different lenders to determine the best combination of rates, fees, and service for you.

 Does a second mortgage have any tax benefits?

-The interest from your first and second home mortgages may be 100% tax deductible if you itemize your taxes.
+The mortgage interest on a second mortgage may be tax deductible depending upon how you are using the loan.
 Consult the IRS or your tax advisor to understand all the details related to tax considerations.